 D. No business shall be transacted at any meeting until a quorum is present.
 Failure to give required ten (10) days’ notice of the meeting to all Precinct Committeepersons shall invalidate the business meeting.
 The date of the mailing or email shall determine compliance with notice requirements under these bylaws.

 A quorum shall consist of at least three elected officers and those members present and voting at any duly called meeting.

 ARTICLE VII – THE EXECUTIVE COMMITTEE

-- Membership: The Executive Committee shall consist of the seven (7) duly elected officers of the Central Committee.
+A. Membership: The Executive Committee shall consist of the duly elected officers of the Central Committee.
 The Chairman of the Central Committee shall be the Chairman of the Executive Committee.
 The immediate past Central Committee Chairman shall be an ex-officio member of the Executive Committee.

 ARTICLE VIII - POWERS AND DUTIES OF THE COUNTY CHAIRMAN

-- Represent, along with the Vice-Chairman and Delegate, the Central Committee at the State Central Committee meetings.
+F. Represent, along with the Vice-Chairman and Delegate, the Central Committee at the State Central Committee meetings.
 If he/she is unable to attend a meeting of the ORP State Central Committee, elected alternate(s) from the county central committee may attend the meeting.
-In the absence of both, a proxy may be seated as provided in Article V, Section A of tile State Central Committee Bylaws.
+In the absence of both, a proxy may be seated as provided in Article V, Section A of the State Central Committee Bylaws.